676339784/kustom/Gallery/README.md

 ## Description
 Make your own art gallery on your phone.
 A simple setup so it's easy to experiment with color schemes and fonts.

+I've set on-tap functions for the text so be sure to give that a look.

 ## Pictures

 ### Font used: Gotham Rounded